 We recognize interest and penalties related to unrecognized tax benefits in income tax provision in the Consolidated Statements of Operations.
-We had a liability of approximately of \$31.8 million (of which \$9.3 million represents penalties) at December 31, 2016 for the payment of interest and penalties (before any tax benefit), a liability of \$28.8 million (of which \$9.8 million represents penalties) at December 31, 2015 and a liability of approximately \$29.2 million (of which \$11.3 million represents penalties) at December 31, 2016, there was a \$1.6 million change in interest and penalties in the tax accruals for uncertainties in prior years.
-In 2015, there was a negligible change in interest and penalties in the tax accruals for uncertainties of \$4.0 million were reversed in connection with the related tax accruals for uncertainties in prior years.
+We had a liability of approximately of \$31.8 million (of which \$9.3 million represents penalties) at December 31, 2016 for the payment of interest and penalties (before any tax benefit), a liability of \$28.8 million (of which \$9.8 million represents penalties) at December 31, 2015 and a liability of approximately \$29.2 million (of which \$11.3 million represents penalties) at December 31, 2014.
+In 2016, there was a \$1.6 million change in interest and penalties in the tax accruals for uncertainties in prior years.
+In 2015, there was a negligible change in interest and penalties in the tax accruals for uncertainties in prior years.
+In 2014, interest and penalties of \$4.0 million were reversed in connection with the related tax accruals for uncertainties in prior years.